-• First 30 days: From 11pm to 6am Every Day • From 30-60 days: From 12am to 6am Monday through Thursday, 1am to 6am Friday and Saturday One overnight pass/week with notice provided to staff by 4pm Wednesday prior Beyond 60 days: No Curfew: Must stay on property 2 nights per week to maintain residence
+• First 30 days: From 11pm to 6am Every Day

+• From 30-60 days: From 12am to 6am Monday through Thursday,

+1am to 6am Friday and Saturday

+One overnight pass/week with 48 hour notice provided to staff - Passes are not guaranteed and may be denied for any reason residency

+Beyond 60 days: No Curfew: Must stay on property 2 nights per week to maintain

-Exceptions to curfew for employment may be made on a case by case basis.
+Exceptions to curfew for employment may be made on a case-by-case basis.
 This is solely up to the discretion of CARITAS staff and will require work schedule confirmation and prior approval.
 Violation of curfew is subject to consequences up to and including separation.